benediktstroebl/SlackChat/README.md

 }
 ```

-In `slack_apps` each app will be associated with an agent.
+- In `slack_apps` each app will be associated with an agent.

-In `humans` we add a function to allow agents chat with specific humans.
+- In `humans` we add a function to allow agents chat with specific humans.

-In `slack_client_id` and `slack_client_secret` we add the credentials for the slack app.
+- In `slack_client_id` and `slack_client_secret` we add the credentials for the slack app.

-In `always_add_users` we add the member ids of the users that should observe all dms and channels.
+- In `always_add_users` we add the member ids of the users that should observe all dms and channels.
 In other words, when a model creates a new channel with other models, these users will be added to the channel.

+### Running the code

 ```python
 from agentslack import AgentSlack